-Record audience figures as quarter of a billion people tune into BBC’s global news services
+Record audience figures for BBC’s global news services

 These figures, for the year 2012/13, represent an increase of 16.6 million people, or 7%, on the previous year.
 The World Service now has a record weekly audience of 192m people.